 Key Issues in Changing Medicare Plans

-We highly recommend that you compare your existing plan against a prospective plan based on the key issues described below.
+We highly recommend that you compare your existing plan against a perspective plan based on the key issues described below.
 Whatever your reasons may be, make your decision very carefully.
-It is very important to note: never drop your existing policy before enrolling in a new one!
+It is essential to note: never drop your existing policy before enrolling in a new one!

 - What services are covered?

 - Are extra benefits such as dental or vision provided?

 - How may the plan change in the future?

 - How often will the plan change and how easy is it to follow and track those changes?

 Doctor and Hospital Choices